czechtech/QSettingsWebEditor/README.md

 To quit QSettingsWebEditor, use CTRL-C to interrupt it.
 If there's a "Segmentation Fault" upon exiting, this is a [known issue](https://github.com/nikhilm/qhttpserver/issues) with the QHttpServer library.

 Because QSettingsWebEditor utilizes the QSharedSettings library (instead of just QSettings), the changes can occur immediately.
-Any other application settings you change will likely need to be closed and restarted for the settings to take effect.
+Any other application's settings you change will likely need to be closed and restarted for the settings to take effect.
+See [QSharedSettings](https://github.com/czechtech/qsharedsettings/) for more information about this.

 Notes
 -----